timibiostat/timibiostat.github.io/index.markdown

 This is the official website of the Biostatistics team of the [Thrombolysis in Myocardial Infarction (TIMI) Study Group](https://timi.org/){:target="_blank"}.

 TIMI Biostatistics is responsible for the design and analysis of research study from the TIMI Study Group.
-You can find detailed information on the different aspects of our research and work at the page [What we do](https://timibiostat.github.io/research/){:target="_blank"}.
+You can find detailed information on the different aspects of our research and work at the page [what we do](https://timibiostat.github.io/research/){:target="_blank"}.

-The page [Tools for clinicians](https://timibiostat.github.io/calculators/){:target="_blank"} includes a set of educational tools, including Presentations on relevant statistical topics and online risk scores calculators.
+The page [tools for clinicians](https://timibiostat.github.io/calculators/){:target="_blank"} includes a set of educational tools such as presentations on statistical topics and online risk scores calculators.

 Material related to our research on biostatistical methods and software material, including SAS macros and R packages, can instead be found at the [Research](https://timibiostat.github.io/software/){:target="_blank"} page.